Mohammad-Saifullah9794/Phoenix-External-API-Docs/docs/api/departments/create.md

 # Create Department

-Creates a new department in your organization.
+Creates a department in your organization.
+Departments group identities — assign one by passing its `department_id` to [Create Identity](../identities/create) or [Update Identity](../identities/update).

 <ApiEndpoint method="POST" path="/department/create" auth={true} />